TommasoLocatelli/GRUAN_EDA/README.md

 - compute PBLH
 - ...

-The limit is the sky, literraly.
+The limit is the sky, literally.

 You can find some example inside the "code_example" folder.